The Importance of SEO for Therapists

 Local & Geo-Optimization: Building a Local Presence

 Therapy is an inherently local service.
-Clients want to find a therapist they can connect with in their community.
-Local SEO helps you capture this high-intent local traffic.
+Clients want to find a therapist they can connect with in their own community — someone accessible, nearby, and part of the same world they live in.
+Local SEO helps you capture this high-intent local traffic from people who are ready to take the step of reaching out.

 Google Business Profile

-Your Google Business Profile (GBP) is the most critical element of your local SEO strategy.
-A fully optimized profile should include:
+Your Google Business Profile (GBP) is the most critical element of your local SEO strategy, placing you in Google Maps and the local three-pack.
+A fully optimised profile should include:

-• A steady stream of positive client reviews, which you should ethically and actively encourage and respond to.
+• A steady stream of positive client reviews, which you should ethically encourage and always respond to thoughtfully

 Local Citations